How the Anatomy of an Aerial Lift Works

 Simply learning about aerial lift parts can be a great way to understand how these machines work.
 As you master aerial lift operation skills, keep these working parts in mind:

-- Steer wheels: The front wheels attach to the steering axle and are used primarily to steer the lift when in motion.
+• Steer wheels: The front wheels are attached to the steering axle and are used primarily to steer the lift while in motion.
 They also help support the weight of the load that is being moved.
-In two-wheel-drive models, the only job of these wheels is steering, but they also drive in four-wheel lifts.
+In two-wheel-drive models, these wheels only steer, but they also drive in four-wheel-drive mode.

-- Drive wheels: The rear wheels attach to the driving axle and provide the power to drive the lift.
-Some lifts come with 4-wheel drive, in which case the front wheels are still used for steering.
+• Drive wheels: The rear wheels are attached to the driving axle and provide power to the lift.
+Some lifts come with 4-wheel drive, in which case the front wheels still steer.

-- Ground console: This unit holds the controls for driving and operating every aspect of the lift.
+• Ground console: This unit houses the controls for driving and operating all aspects of the lift.
 The console is located on the ground rather than on the lift and is operated by a second person as the first person is lifted.

-- Rotator: A small cylinder connecting the platform to the jib, the rotator allows side-to-side movement of the platform.
-The rotator can tip the arm of the platform to one side and rotate 360 degrees in each direction.
+• Rotator: A small cylinder connecting the platform to the jib, allowing side-to-side movement of the platform.
+The rotator can tip the platform arm to one side and rotate 360 degrees in either direction.

-- Platform control console: Located on the platform, it provides all the controls the operator needs to control the lift while in the air.
-This console is controlled by the person in the air and allows them to move certain components.
+• Platform control console: Located on the platform, it provides all the controls the operator needs to control the lift while in the air.
+This console, controlled by the person in the air, allows them to move certain components.

-- Platform: Similar to a gas pedal on a car, the footswitch is used to position and drive the lift.
+• Platform: Similar to a car’s gas pedal, the footswitch controls the lift’s position and operation.
 It also operates the auxiliary controls from the platform.

-- Main base section & main fly section: These two sections are adjoined to each other to provide the height and extension for the platform.
+• Main base section & main fly section: These two sections are joined to provide the platform’s height and extension.

-- Guardrails: These are designed to keep workers from falling.
+• Guardrails: Designed to prevent workers from falling.
 They also contain anchor points for attaching lanyards.
-The guardrails help prevent other objects from falling off of the platform, which as tools and materials.
+The guardrails help prevent tools and materials from falling off the platform.

 FAQs About Parts of an Aerial Lift